RichardRed0x/politeia-digest/issue-003.md

 **[Premium Listing for Decred on Easyrabbit ](https://proposals.decred.org/proposals/34707d34b09c3ebcf0d4aa604e8a08244e8f0f082c0af3f33d85778c93c81434) - submitted Oct 30th by easyrabbit - 11 comments**

 Easyrabbit has already listed DCR and is offering a "premium listing" for 30 DCR - with promotions like no/low trading fees and feature placement on the site and in social media.
-Comments point out that Decred has never paid for an exchange listing and generally express scepticism about this offer.
+Comments point out that Decred has never paid for an exchange listing and generally express skepticism about this offer.

 **[Sweepstakes](https://proposals.decred.org/proposals/517ac6598031e17e3e301d41e73a62e4a7c10ee6dafb3dc65fbdd32f550971b0) - submitted Nov 5th by geraldoneto - 8 comments**

 This proposal describes a raffle system and some example configurations, but does not propose a specific plan for building it.
-Comments criticise the proposal for lack of detail, and express doubt that building such a system is worthwhile.
+Comments criticize the proposal for lack of detail, and express doubt that building such a system is worthwhile.

 ### Approved proposals